-The following example shows the Verilog source code used for the schematics at the beginning of the syn preserve attribute description.
+The following example shows the Verilog source code used for the schematics at the beginning of the syn\preserve attribute description in . syn\preserve is applied to all registers in the module to prevent optimization.

 '''

-module syn_preserve (out1,out2,clk,in1,in2)
+module syn preserve (out1,out2,clk,in1,in2)

-/ synthesis syn_preserve=1 /;
+/ synthesis syn preserve=1 /;

 output out1, out2;

 input clk;

 input in1, in2;

 reg out1;

-reg out2;
+req out2;

-reg reg1;

-reg reg2;

-'''

-'''
+req req1;

+req req2;

 always@ (posedge clk)begin

-reg1 <= in1 &in2;
+req1 <= in1 &in2;

-reg2 <= in1&in2;
+req2 <= in1&in2;

-out1 <= !reg1;
+out1 <= !req1;

 out2 <= !reg1 & reg2;

 end

 endmodule

 '''

+'''

-attribute syn_preserve of object: objectType is true;
+attribute syn_preserve of object : objectType is true ;

+'''

 where object is an output port or an internal signal that holds the value of a state register or architecture.
-See VHDL Attribute and Directive Syntax, on page 746 for different ways to specify VHDL attributes and directives.
+See VHDL Attribute and Directive Syntax, on page 736 for different ways to specify VHDL attributes and directives.